Liza Araneta Marcos: First Lady of the Philippines (2022–present)

 On July 27, 2022, she hosted a meeting with United States Secretary of the Navy Carlos Del Toro and his wife, Betty Del Toro, and the United States Ambassador to the Philippines MaryKay Carlson.
 On August 3, 2022, Araneta Marcos hosted her first Malacañang event, as she hosted the lady ambassadors' luncheon, held at the Rizal Ceremonial Hall.
 On the same day, she also launched her own Facebook page.
-On August 4, 2022, she also held a luncheon with Chinese Ambassador Huang Xilian and his dignitaries.
+On August 4, 2022, she also held a luncheon with then-Chinese ambassador Huang Xilian and his dignitaries.
 On August 8, 2022, Araneta Marcos served as the guest of honor in the 78th commencement exercises at the University of Batangas.